RaimundoGallino/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-This directory contains the resources to makea static librery with this functions:
+This directory contains the resources to make a static librery with this functions:
 ----------------------------------------------------------------------------------
 int _putchar(char c);
 int _islower(int c);